archetype-org/golem-proposal/README.md

 ## DID Resolver — Design
     * As a Urbit User, I can install a Gall Agent that resolves a DID Method on a document on my ship
-    * As an Urbit Dev, I can %poke an urbit ship with a DID using my patp to retrieve content from another ship via %scry
+    * As an Urbit Dev, I can %poke an Urbit ship with a DID using my patp to retrieve content from another ship via %scry
     * As a Urbit Dev, I can upload a DID document to my ship

-Using the existing identity system methods can be accessed using my patp / signature algorithm.
+Using the existing identity system methods can be accessed using my @p / signature algorithm.
 Owners of documents can view the entire JSON.
-The application will allow me to attempt to resolve DID requests on other ships by using the content owners patp.
+The application will allow me to attempt to resolve DID requests on other ships by using the content owners @p.

 So given the following URL `did:patp:123456789abcdefghi#keys-1` the example document will be resolved to: